We're Supporting Seaweed

 image credit Nick Pope @nickpopemedia

-When you’re sat on the beach, sand (or pebbles) between your toes, squinting out in the sunlight to the horizon it’s easy to get lost in the grand picture and forget about all the little things that make the beach what it is.
-We say this because we all love the coast here at Secret Linen Store, sisters Molly and Harriet grew up only a stones throw away in sunny Selsey and spent many an afternoon swimming in the sea.
+When you’re sitting on the beach, sand (or pebbles) between your toes, squinting out in the sunlight to the horizon it’s easy to get lost in the grand picture and forget about all the little things that make the beach what it is.
+We say this because we all love the coast here at Secret Linen Store.
+Sisters Molly and Harriet grew up only a stones throw away in sunny Selsey and spent many an afternoon swimming in the sea.
 We are all dotted along the south coast and many of us grew up here too, but it wasn’t until we started digging into the very best way to do good for our planet that we realised we’d been overlooking a simple seabed superhero, seaweed.

 Molly has always loved seaweed and all the beautiful shapes and sizes of it inspire her for patterns and design, but we were so excited to learn all about the impact the kelp beds just off the coast have too.
 The stringy, slippery seaweed in kelp beds can absorb as much as 20 times more CO2 from the atmosphere as the exact same area of forest on land… wow.
 Not only that but kelp beds in the UK are home to thousands of different species, help to maintain stability in the sediment and can even reduce the impact of waves.